HBRS-SDP/joint-friction-model/README.md

 ```
 ## Requirement
-Kinova Api is required in order to work with this project, follow this link and complete all requirements
+Kinova Api is required in order to work with this project, follow this link and complete all requirements.

 ```
 https://github.com/Kinovarobotics/kortex